The 9 Best Laptop Backpacks of 2017

 Perhaps the most critical component of any backpack is how comfortable it is to carry.
 After all, if you can't stand to put the bag on your back for more than a couple minutes, how effective will it be for carrying things all over town, or the world?
 To test comfort we wanted to make sure that we mimicked real life conditions; so, we loaded these bags up with our around town necessities and carried them everywhere we went.
 That gave us a pretty good idea of which ones were most comfortable.

-To be sure, we then compared them head-to-head by adding a lot of weight to each one (computer, textbooks, binders, folders and notebooks, clothes, lunch and snacks) and had numerous people put them on and adjust them for their body type.
+To be sure, we then compared them head-to-head by adding a lot of weight to each one (computer, textbooks, binders, folders and notebooks, clothes, lunch, and snacks) and had numerous people put them on and adjust them for their body type.
 Testers then walked around to determine each pack's level of comfort.
 The Top Pick Winner for style, the Burton Tinder, doesn't look like it would be a comfortable bag with its sleek design and hardly minimal padding on the back and shoulder straps; however, it earned itself a 7 out of 10 and turned out to be a comfy fit.

 We found that the two most critical features in regards to comfort are the design of the shoulder straps and the design of the back plate.
 The amount of padding in the shoulder straps is not nearly as important as how far apart the straps are where they attach to the top of the pack.
 Further apart meant less friction and biting into the neck.
-Just as important was how wide the strap material was, in order to disperse the weight of the load.
+Just as important was how wide the strap material was to disperse the weight of the load.
 The Osprey Flapjack was hands down our favorite based on comfort alone, while the Incase City had the least comfortable shoulder straps and didn't have a sternum strap for added stability.

 Soft padding meant a flexible fit, which we preferred.
 Rigid padding and rigid back plates didn't move and flex with our bodies as well, and in general were less comfortable.
 While sternum and hip straps were appreciated at times to help stabilize a heavy load, we didn't feel that they added or detracted significantly from the comfort of the pack.
 We rated comfort as 20% of each backpack's total score.